-Chay’s latest social media updates paint a picture of an increasingly happy person.
-Her photos — as you can already tell from the Chay before and after picture at the top of the article — do the same.
+Chay’s latest updates paint a picture of an increasingly happy person.
+As you can already tell from the before and after picture at the top of the article, Chay’s new photos do the same.

 No, that’s not Chay starring in another play — she really is officiating a friend’s wedding.
 Chay confirmed on Facebook that she did indeed conduct the wedding ceremony, but refrained from mentioning with which church she’s been ordained.

-The next photo up is quite a bit more recent, and is also a waist-up shot.
+The next photo is quite a bit more recent, and is also a waist-up shot.
 Chay shared this pic in early October, to celebrate her dog Carter’s successful completion of obedience training:

 Finally, our third new photo of My 600 Lb Life‘s Chay today is also the most recent one she’s shared on social media.
 Chay posted the pic to Instagram on November 1st, captioning it with a little self-deprecating humor.

 As far as a Chay Guillory weight loss update, she’s as tight-lipped as the rest of the show’s participants.

-“[They] did help me keep my train of thought since I do have ADD,” Chay said, “but [they] made me want to fall asleep all the time.”
+“[They] did help me keep my train of thought since I do have ADD,” Chay said.
+“But [they] made me want to fall asleep all the time.”

 (Photo credits: Instagram, Facebook, Twitter)

 John Sharp is a Starcasm’s chief editorial correspondent-at-large.
 Tips: E-mail at firstname.lastname@example.org or send on Twitter at @john_starcasm.